Homemade Sourdough French Toast

 Notes

-• Storage: Store any leftover French toast in an airtight container in the fridge for 2-3 days.
-Reheat in a hot skillet or microwave until heated through.
+Storage: Store leftover French toast in an airtight container in the fridge for 2–3 days.
+Reheat in a hot skillet or the microwave until warmed through.

-• Freezer storage: Yes, freeze the French toast in a single layer on a lined baking sheet.
-When it’s frozen solid, transfer to a freezer bag or storage container and freeze for 1-2 months.
+Freezer storage: Freeze in a single layer on a lined baking sheet.
+Once frozen solid, transfer to a freezer bag or airtight container and freeze for up to 1–2 months.
 Thaw slightly before reheating in a hot skillet.

 Easy french toast with fresh berries and maple syrup